PX4/PX4-user_guide/en/flight_modes/return.md

 In this return type the vehicle:
 - Ascends to a safe [return altitude](#return_altitude) (above any expected obstacles).
 - Flies via direct path to a rally point or the start of a [mission landing pattern](#mission_landing_pattern) (whichever is closest).
-  If no mission landing or rally points are defined the vehicle instead returns home via a direct path.
+  If no valid mission landing or rally points are defined the vehicle instead returns home via a direct path.
-- If the destination is a mission landing pattern it will follow the pattern to land.
+- If the destination is a valid mission landing pattern it will follow the pattern to land.
 - If the destination is a rally point or home it will [land or wait](#arrival) at descent altitude (depending on landing parameters).

 <span id="mission_landing_pattern"></span>